SOP-MINI/sop-site/content/sop1/lab/l3/_index.en.md

 Just creating a mutex isn't enough, you also need to acquire it when accessing shared state.
 That can be done using `pthread_mutex_lock`.
 This function blocks until it can acquire the mutex, then tries to acquire it.
-While it can fail, it's failure usually indicates serious memory corruption, and thus the return value of this function won't be checked in the further examples.
+While it can fail, its failure usually indicates serious memory corruption, and thus the return value of this function won't be checked in the further examples.

 After you have acquired the mutex, you should not attempt to re-acquire it before releasing.
 This results in a deadlock in the majority of cases.